 Current bonus: 75,000 Amex Membership Rewards points

-The Amex Business Platinum comes with a bonus of 75,000 Amex Membership Rewards points after you spend $15,000 on qualifying purchases within the first three months.
+The Amex Business Platinum comes with a bonus of 75,000 Amex Membership Rewards points after you spend $15,000 on qualifying purchases within the first three months of account opening.
 If you’ve got a business with plenty of expenses, this spending requirement probably isn’t too big a deal.
 Many of us, however, will find $15,000 in spending prohibitive, even if it is $5,000 less than the minimum spending requirement on the previous offer for this card.
 Check out our post on how to meet credit card minimum spend, if you need tips on meeting a spending requirement.

 We estimate that the value of Amex points is generally two cents each, though they can be worth much less or much more depending on how you use them.
 Redeeming them through Amex transfer partners is the best way to use Amex points, and you may find yourself receiving a return of seven cents per point in some cases.

 For example, you can transfer 110,000 Amex Membership Rewards points to Air Canada for a round-trip business-class flight to Paris.
 That same seat costs $5,000+, meaning you received a value of 4.5 cents each ($5,000 ticket price/110,000 points).

 Read our American Express points review for more details of how you can use Membership Rewards.

 Amex only allows you to receive the welcome bonus on each of their cards one time, so it’s imperative that you apply when the bonus is large and we’ve seen 100,000 point offers in the past.
 Granted, the minimum spending requirement is usually higher.
 Also, Amex business cards and personal American Express cards are considered different products.
 So you can earn an intro bonus with each version of the same card.